shelleywong/CSCI211-Course-Materials/Programs/program05.md

 ## Testing Your Program

 * Some sample tests and a Makefile are included in 211-starter-pack/211/p5.
-* [Lab 2](https://github.com/shelleywong/CSCI211-Course-Materials/blob/main/Labs/lab02.md) includes instructions for testing your program using the provided sample tests.
+* Review the instructions for Testing Assignments using the provided sample tests in the [Labs directory README](https://github.com/shelleywong/CSCI211-Course-Materials/tree/main/Labs)
 * I will test your program with additional tests not posted in the test directory.
 It is a very good idea to design and implement your own set of tests.<br>

 This program uses command line arguments and file input/output.
 I will provide a script that handles the command line arguments and the file input/output.
 However, when manually testing your program you must provide the command line arguments.
 Look at the `.cmd` files in the test directory to see the command line arguments of each test.